GLOBAL BOARD OF DIRECTORS

 (Vice President – Enterprise

 Data Governance Stewardship,

 Bank of the West BNP Paribas.)

-Lara Gureje-Oderinde is the Chief Executive Director of Jewels of Africa Foundations (Africa Chapter).
-She was born and raised in Nigeria.
-She attended public elementary and High school in Nigeria before travelling to the United Kingdom for her Undergraduate and Post Graduate studies.
-Lara is a renowned Data and Regulatory Risk expert in the Financial Industry.
-She is currently the Vice President for Data Analytics, Data Governance and Business Intelligence at Bank of the West/BNP Paribas Group.
+Lara Gureje-Oderinde is the President and Executive Director of Jewels of Africa Foundations Inc. She was born and raised in Nigeria.
+She attended public elementary and high school in Nigeria before travelling to the United Kingdom for her Undergradute and Post Graduate studies.
+Lara is a renowned data and regulatory risk expert in the financial industry.
+She is currently a Vice President for Data Analytics, Data Governance and Business Intelligence at Bank of the West/BNP Paribas Group.